Self-Guided Walking Tour in Positano

 AI Tourguide

 Standing at the top of Via Cristoforo Colombo with the whole town tumbling down to the sea in front of you?
-Open the app and let it guide you stop by stop down to the beach, the tiled dome of Santa Maria Assunta, and the quiet cliff path to Fornillo.
-Every fact, price, and turn is in your pocket, no guide needed.
+Open AI Tourguide in your browser, no app and no download, and a voice guide walks you down stop by stop to Spiaggia Grande, the tiled dome of Santa Maria Assunta and the quiet path to Fornillo, greeting you, telling the story along the way, then asking what you want to see.
+A real conversation, not a recording.
+Start with 100 free credits.

 11 Languages Switch language anytime.
 No separate tour needed.